The Improbable Journey Of Fleming's Discovery of Penicillin

 Fleming did not have the strong chemistry background necessary to hone in on this microbial product.
 He could reproduce it in a petri dish, allowing the two microbes to duke it out on his desk, but he couldn’t isolate the compound or, more “specifically,” the mold juice, that prevented Staphylococcus from growing.
 And so, he published his results and waited for the scientific community to become ecstatic.
 However, there was little giddiness for the discovery among researchers, and they all went about their business.

-Accident 3: A Lucky Lap Through Long Lost Papers Sparks a Resurgence In Fleming’s Mold
+Accident 3: A Lucky Lap Through Long Lost Papers Sparks a Resurgence In Fleming’s Discovery of Penicillin

 Some years later, Dr. Howard Florey (an opportunist) and Dr. Ernst Chain (a biochemist) happened upon Fleming’s research as they flipped through a stack of old papers in Oxford and saw the value in Fleming’s fungal strain.
 Fleming had shown his strain of Penicillium nonatum was capable of killing several human pathogens, he just didn’t isolate the compound.
 They wondered if they could, and if so, would it work in humans?
 Would it be safe?
 If yes, this would change medicine as they knew it, and so they begin the Penicillin Project.

 Dr. Ernst Chain was a brilliant biochemist and made quick work of isolating the mold juice.
-Step 1 was complete, now on to step 2, isolating it.
+Step 1 was complete, now on to step 2, efficacy and toxicity tests!
 Upon accomplishing this, he ran down to the vivarium and injected some mice with a lethal dose of Streptococcus.

 Half of the mice were also injected with penicillin and then he watched.
 For 16 hours he watched as half of the mice grew sick, tired, and eventually died.
 To his delight, the other half he injected with the mold juice survived, the juice worked in vivo (in a living thing)!
 They were now one step closer to proving this would benefit humanity.